 - To accurately and honestly complete your Free Application for Federal Student Aid (FAFSA).

-- To use your financial aid for educational expenses related to attendance at Purdue Northwest.
+- To use your financial aid for educational expenses related to enrollment at Purdue Northwest.

 - To turn in any requested documentation or satisfy outstanding requirements related to your financial aid.